The Boston Woods Trust is a local independent charitable trust established in 2001.

 Our all weather paths allow access for all including cyclists but please respect other visitors.

-Dogs are welcome but please keep them under control and ensure all litter and waste is removed and disposed of responsibly.
+Dogs are welcome, except in Nature Reserve areas, but please keep them under control and ensure all litter and waste is removed and disposed of responsibly.

 Combat Climate Change

 Carbon sequestration is one method of reducing the amount of carbon dioxide in the atmosphere.